 As marketers, we believe everything communicates something.
-No matter how big or small, each interaction with clients is an opportunity to strengthen a company’s brand, and reinforce what makes it a great company.
+No matter how big or small, each interaction with clients is an opportunity to strengthen a company’s brand and reinforce what makes it a great company.
 The annual company Christmas card is no exception.

-Having worked with, and for, both large, global firms and smaller founder led companies, I readily admit that the creative process for creating the company’s Christmas greeting can take on a life of its own when more than a few people are involved.
-Regardless, companies of all sizes should recognize the impact a well thought-out Christmas greeting can have on clients, employees and business partners.
+Having worked with and for both large, global firms and smaller founder-led companies, I readily admit that the creative process for creating the company’s Christmas greeting can take on a life of its own when more than a few people are involved.
+Regardless, companies of all sizes should recognize the impact a well-thought-out Christmas greeting can have on clients, employees and business partners.

-Each year I receive one, maybe two, company Christmas cards that are memorable, and make me happily that I gave them my business during the past year.
+Each year I receive one, maybe two, company Christmas cards that are memorable, and make me happy that I gave them my business during the past year.
 This year, we set ourselves the challenge of accomplishing just that – creating a Christmas card for our clients that communicates who we are, what we do, and value, in a memorably and engaging way.

 The above image is of our company’s Christmas card this year.
 And what follows are the three things we wanted to communicate.
-Hopefully we hit the mark.
+Hopefully, we hit the mark.
 Our clients, and you, can be the judge.

 Sense of Humour

 I guess it goes without saying that, as a marketing firm, creativity is part of who we are and what we always want to communicate to clients.
 However, we don’t see creativity on its own as having much long-term impact.
-For us, effective creative requires a strong foundation in strategy – a deep understanding of a firm’s value proposition, and an ability to communicate in a way that reinforces a company’s brand position.
+For us, effective creativity requires a strong foundation in strategy – a deep understanding of a firm’s value proposition, and an ability to communicate in a way that reinforces a company’s brand position.

 Wrapping it up